-The University already provides information on student finance support in all pre-application material, including the prospectus, and in the student finance area of our University website.
+The University provides information on student finance support in all pre-application material, including the prospectus, and in the student finance area of our University website.
 Finance information is distributed at pre-applicant events, including higher education fairs, open days, careers evenings and school/college presentations.
-Outreach staff deliver higher education finance presentations in a large number of schools and colleges throughout the year, and to parents and carers at University visit and interview days, plus a central e-mail address for any enquiries, both pre- and post-registration, is publicised.
+Outreach staff deliver higher education finance presentations in a large number of schools and colleges throughout the year and a central email address for any enquiries, both pre- and post-registration, is publicised.

-From 2011 we have invested in staff support to manage our targeted support schemes, maximise IAG and availability of the schemes and target students in greatest need.
+We invest in staff support to manage our targeted support schemes, maximise IAG and availability of the schemes and target students in greatest need.
 We have further developed our student finance communications and provided targeted information on student finance.
 This has included printed publicity material to support IAG in schools and use at careers and education events, vodcasts and podcasts providing student finance information, and a funding and advice conference.